WLHS-Programming1-2023/Projects/LoopFun/README.md

 ## Sample Output

-Output should look similar to this:
+Output should look *exactly* like this output:

 *Enter a box height(between 3 and 10): 2*